shivabhusal/subjuster/README.md

 <a href="https://codeclimate.com/github/shivabhusal/subjuster"><img src="https://codeclimate.com/github/shivabhusal/subjuster/badges/issue_count.svg" /></a>

-A command line tool to adjust your movie subtitle files while while playing audio and subtitle do not sync with each other.
+A Command-Line tool to adjust your movie subtitle files.
+Its a common issue that while playing movies audio and subtitle do not sync up.
 Normally it lags/gains by a few seconds/milliseconds.
-You will be able to adjust and generate a new subtitle file or update the existing one.
+Using `Subjuster` You will be able to adjust and generate a new subtitle file.

 ## Table Of Content
 - [Subjuster | TDD guide for Software Engineers in OOP](#subjuster--tdd-guide-for-software-engineers-in-oop)